 The water from the reservoir goes through a treatment process that is simple and precise.
 Chemicals are added to the water.
 These cause sediments in the water to cling together to form bigger and heavier particles.
 These particles are then removed when the water is passed through filters.
 The water leaving the filter is injected with chlorine to destroy any disease-causing bacteria before being distributed to areas in east Trinidad.

 The water treatment facility at Hollis was upgraded in 2001 and now employs a state-of-the-art, filter backwash system.
 This allows plant operators to better monitor and control the water treatment process.
+The new system eliminates the need for operators to make frequent visits to these sites to manually operate equipment.

 The reservoir reaches its maximum depth at 20 metres (65 feet) and has an approximate capacity of 4,750,000 cubic metres or just over one (1) billion gallons.
 It is also capable of producing 38,180 cubic metres of water per day (8.4 m.g.d.).